apryakhin/legion.stanford.edu/tutorial05.md

 regions with a common index space.
 One logical region will store the inputs and the other will store the results.
-The input region will have two fields, one for storing the 'X' values and the other for storing the 'Y' values.
-The output region will have a single 'Z' field for storing the result of the DAXPY computation.
+The input region will have two fields, one for storing the `X` values and the other for storing the `Y` values.
+The output region will have a single `Z` field for storing the result of the DAXPY computation.

-On lines 31-33 we create a 1D `Rect` to describe the space of elements for our index space and then create a structured index space.
-We then create two field spaces: one for describing the two input fields (line 34) and one for describing the output (line 41).
-In the input field space `input_fs` we allocate two fields with field IDs `FID_X` and `FID_Y` each with enough space for holding double precision values.
+On lines 31-32 we create a 1D `Rect` to describe the space of elements and use it to create an index space.
+We then create two field spaces: one for describing the two input fields (line 33) and one for describing the output (line 40).
+In the input field space `input_fs` we allocate two fields with field IDs `FID_X` and `FID_Y` which each hold double-precision floating-point values.
 In the output field space `output_fs` we allocate a single field `FID_Z` for storing the result of the computation.

-After creating the two fields spaces and allocating fields, we create two logical regions each with the same index space (lines 47-48).
+After creating the two fields spaces and allocating fields, we create two logical regions each with the same index space (lines 46-47).
 The `input_lr` and `output_lr` logical regions store the input and output logical regions respectively.
 We'll make use of the same region scheme throughout